Skip to main content.

 What if I already have a home?

-If you already own a property you would need to have confirmed the sale of your home when you apply to buy via Shared Ownership.
-Your application would be assessed based on your housing need for you to be considered for Shared Ownership.
+One of the eligibility criteria for Shared Ownership is that you don’t already own a property.
+This means that you would need to have confirmed the sale of your existing home when you apply to buy shares via Shared Ownership.

 Can I buy a property on my own?

-Our employees at Legal & General Affordable Homes are not financially trained or regulated to discuss your personal affordability, tax or pensions etc in detail.
-However, we partner with a network of mortgage brokers who would be more than happy to help you understand your affordability.
-If you would like us to put you in touch with them, then please speak to one of our Sales Consultants.
+Our employees at Legal & General Affordable Homes are not financially trained or regulated to discuss your personal affordability, tax or pensions in detail.

 We encourage our customers to buy the biggest share that they can afford, but generally we recommend between 25% and 45% of a person’s monthly household income should be go towards the cost of housing.
 We recommend talking to your mortgage broker to understand more about your affordability.